Welcome to the Department of Geography at UConn

 Major or Minor in Geographic Information Science

-Courses being offered in the Spring 2024 semester which count towards the GISc major and minor include:
+Courses being offered in the Fall 2024 semester which count towards the GISc major and minor include:

 - Geog 2500: Intro to GIS